Ktoettotakoy/obsi-handy-utils/README.md

 # My Handy Utils – Obsidian Plugin

-**My Handy Utils** is an Obsidian plugin that bundles several frequently-used utilities to enhance your note-taking workflow.
-Currently, it includes:
+**My Handy Utils** is a lightweight Obsidian plugin that bundles tools I would love to have improve your note-taking experience

-- Reading Time: Estimate how long it will take to read your notes.
-- Generate Table of Contents: Quickly insert a structured table of contents for better navigation.

 ---

 ## Features

 ### Reading Time
-- Automatically calculates and displays the estimated reading time for the current file in the status bar (bottom right).
+- Displays the estimated reading time for the current note in the status bar (bottom right).
-- Strips away markdown-specific syntax like links and images to ensure accurate word counts.
+- Ignores markdown syntax such as links and images to ensure accurate word counts.
-- Customize the reading speed (Words Per Minute) via plugin settings or a quick-access command.
+- Customize your reading speed (Words Per Minute) via plugin settings or command palette.

 ### Generate Table of Contents
-- Generate a markdown-friendly table of contents based on headings in your file.
+- Automatically generates a clean, markdown-friendly table of contents based on the note's headings.
-- Quickly insert the ToC at the current cursor position or as a command.
+- Indents list items based on heading levels.
+- Inserts the ToC in a dedicated section between `## Content` and the next `---`, replacing any previous ToC.

 ---

 ## Commands

-- `Read Time: Change Reading Speed`
+### `Read Time: Change Reading Speed`
-  Opens a modal to update your preferred reading speed (WPM).
+- Opens a modal where you can input your preferred reading speed (WPM).

-- `Generate Table of Contents`
+### `Generate Table of Contents`
-  Automatically inserts a table of contents based on the document structure.
+- Scans your document and builds a hierarchical ToC based on the heading structure.
+- Ensures only one ToC exists by replacing any existing content between `## Content` and the next `---`.

 ---

 ## Settings

 ### Reading Time
-- **Reading Speed (WPM)**: Set how fast you read (in words per minute) for more accurate time estimates.
+- **Reading Speed (WPM)**: Set your average reading speed for more personalized time estimates.
 - **Status Bar Time Format**:
-  - `Long`: "2 minutes and 30 seconds"
+  - `Long`: e.g., `2 minutes and 30 seconds`
-  - `Short`: "2m 30s"
+  - `Short`: e.g., `2m 30s`
-  - `Compact`: "2:30"
+  - `Compact`: e.g., `2:30`

-### Table of Contents
-- (Optional) Settings can be added here if the ToC feature becomes more customizable.
+> You can access these settings under `Settings → Plugin Options → My Handy Utils`.

 ---

-## More Features Coming Soon
+## 🚧 More Features Coming Soon
-My Handy Utils is actively being developed to include even more time-saving tools.
-Stay tuned!
+This plugin is actively developed and will include more utilities to improve your workflow.
+Stay tuned for updates!

+---

 ## Installation